wilsonmar/wilsonmar.github.io/_posts/2016-09-12-powershell-install-coding.md

    ### Exit PowerShell

-0. To leave PowerShell, it's the same as in Bash scripts:
+0. To leave PowerShell for changes to take effect, it's the same as in Bash scripts:

    <tt><strong>exit
    </strong></tt>